arunj123/longan_nano/README.md

 python bldmgr/build.py <project_name> [command]

 Arguments:
   project_name      The name of the project to build (e.g., prj_usb_serial). command           The action to perform.
 Defaults to 'build' if not specified.

 Commands:
-  build    (default) Incrementally builds the selected project. rebuild  Cleans and then builds the project from scratch. clean    Removes the project's build directory. flash    Builds and programs the device using OpenOCD. program  Programs an already-built binary using OpenOCD. nucleus  Builds and programs using Nuclei-specific OpenOCD. dfu      Builds and programs using DFU-util. debug    Builds the project and starts an interactive GDB debug session.
+  build             (default) Incrementally builds the selected project. rebuild           Cleans and then builds the project from scratch. clean             Removes the project's build directory. flash             Builds and programs the device using the default OpenOCD. program           Programs an already-built binary using OpenOCD (no build). nucleus           Builds and programs using the Nuclei-specific OpenOCD config. dfu               Builds and programs using dfu-util. debug             Builds the project and starts an interactive GDB debug session.
 ```

 ### Examples